 While some people use an IOP as their primary type of care, others may transition to an intensive outpatient program after completing a more intensive inpatient program so that they can continue to build their coping skills and decrease their risk of relapse.
-Still others may require monitored detoxification and will transition to using an intensive outpatient services after going through detox.
+Still, others may require monitored detoxification and will transition to using an intensive outpatient rehab in Orange County after going through detox.

 The biggest difference is that inpatient or residential rehab programs require that you live at the facility, while outpatient services allow you to return home when your treatment sessions are completed.
 This is one of the ways that intensive outpatient programs differ from dedicated inpatient programs.
 Inpatient programs can last 30, 60, or 90 days, and even longer if necessary.
 These programs can be a significant commitment if you have other responsibilities.

 However, people attending intensive outpatient programs can schedule addiction treatment when it works best for them.
 However, intensive outpatient programs typically meet at least 3 days a week, for 2-4 hours each day.

 However, people attending IOPs offer similar services to inpatient programs, such as individual, group, and family therapy, and are often just as effective.
 Consequently, intensive outpatient programs are a beneficial alternative to residential treatment when the person can’t afford to neglect home, school, or work obligations.

 What to Expect from an IOP

 Intensive outpatient programs for substance abuse offer many of the same services that dedicated inpatient programs do without you having to take time off of work or school and spend time away from family.
 Programs use a group counseling approach that helps to negate the high cost of individual therapy while building on important skills.